-OJTs will not be written with temporary help agencies or employee leasing firms for positions which will be "hired out" to other employers for probationary, seasonal, temporary or intermittent employment.
-The only instance in which a temporary employment agency may serve as the employer of record is when the OJT position is one of the staff positions with the agency and not a position that will be "hired out."
+OJTs may not be written with temporary staffing agencies or employee-leasing firms for positions that will be "hired out" to other employers for probationary seasonal, temporary, or intermittent employment.
+The only exception is when the OJT position is with the staffing agency itself and not a position that will be "hired out."